Arsenal striker Martinelli limps off against Man City on full return from long-term injury | Goal.com

 Arsenal striker Martinelli limps off against Man City on full return from long-term injury

-Arsenal striker Gabriel Martinelli was removed from Tuesday's Carabao Cup match against Manchester City with an ankle problem, a bitter blow for a player who only just returned from a long-term knee injury.
+Arsenal striker Gabriel Martinelli was removed from Tuesday's Carabao Cup match against Manchester City with an injury, a bitter blow for a player who only just returned from a long-term knee problem.

 The 19-year-old assisted Alexandre Lacazette's equaliser in the first half but just before the break, he was involved in a collision with City goalkeeper Zack Steffen that left him writhing in pain on the ground.

-Joe Willock picked out Martinelli with a through-ball but Steffen came far off his line to make a sliding clearance, catching the Brazilian's ankle in the process.
+Joe Willock picked out Martinelli with a through-ball but Steffen came far off his line to make a sliding clearance, catching the Brazilian's leg in the process.

 Martinelli eventually returned to the match but was clearly in some pain as the half-time whistle sounded.